pesekt1/SWC3-Web-Server/README.md

         ...
 ```

-- During the registration the password is encrypted.
-During the login, it is decrypted.
+- During the registration the password is hashed.
+During the login, the hashed password is compared with the hash of the provided password.
 ```java
     org.springframework.security.crypto.password.PasswordEncoder;
     PasswordEncoder encoder.encode("mypassword");